travis-ci/docs-travis-ci-com/_includes/deploy/cleanup.md

 For many providers and deployment targets this is not an issue or even intended.

-If you do need to clean up the working directory from any changes made during the build process you can add the following to your `.travis.yml` file:
+If you do need to clean up the working directory from any changes made during the build process, you can add the following to your `.travis.yml` file:

 ```yaml
 deploy: